 Medical Treatments and Interventions

 - Chelation therapy binds and removes heavy metals from the body.
-Natural supplements that promote chelation include cilantro, alpha lipoic acid, NAC, and glutathione.
-Synthetic agents used for chelation include DMSA, DMPS, and CaEDTA.Β
+Natural supplements that may promote chelation include cilantro, alpha lipoic acid, NAC, and glutathione.
+Synthetic agents used for chelation include DMSA, DMPS, and CaEDTA.

-- Hemoperfusion (HP) is a blood purification therapy that removes poisons or drugs from the body.
+- Hemoperfusion (HP) is a blood purification therapy that may help remove poisons or drugs from the body.

-- Plasmapheresis involves removing, returning, or exchanging blood plasma to remove toxic substances from the blood.Β
+- Plasmapheresis involves removing, returning, or exchanging blood plasma to help manage toxic substances in the blood.

-- Ozone therapy promotes detoxification by increasing oxygen content in the blood, stimulating the immune system, and breaking down toxic substances in the blood.
+- Ozone therapy may support detoxification by increasing oxygen content in the blood, stimulating the immune system, and breaking down toxic substances in the blood.

 [signup]